 At some point, we delineate art from craft.
 Art, to me, involves a greater element of the unknown, while craft is more a process of refinement and control.
 One hones one’s craft, but I don’t think that’s necessarily the case with art.
 Art might simply involve turning a new direction with each step (though maybe it doesn’t have to do so).
 We don’t have to refine anything.

 On a trek through the mountains, I enjoy the exploration, the wander itself.
 Though I guide hikes in places I’m obviously familiar with, I make an effort to reserve at least a trip or 2 each season as an exploratory hike.
-This summer, for example, we’re heading to the Arrigetch Peaks in Gates of the Arctic National Park, a park I’ve visited once, my very first remote hike in Alaska (wow, what a great memory that is).
+This summer, for example, we’re heading out on a Arrigetch Peaks backpacking trip in Gates of the Arctic National Park.
+A park I’ve visited once, my very first remote hike in Alaska (wow, what a great memory that is).
 Venturing into the unknown is an artful process; a game of chance.
 I don’t know what we’ll find on the trip, and that itself is motivation for the undertaking; to simply experience that gift of the hidden.